aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

        "deployDataIntake": <false || true deploy data intake>
    }
    ```

-4. Create `target_auth.json` under `guidance-for-processing-overhead-imagery-on-aws/lib/accounts/` and leave it blank unless you are planning to enable Authenication.
-If so, head over to [Enabling Authentication](#enabling-authentication) in this README.

-5. Export your dev account number and deployment username:
+4. Export your dev account number and deployment username:

    ```
    export ACCOUNT_NUMBER=<target account number>
    export AWS_DEFAULT_REGION=<target region for deployment>
    export NAME=<unique name for stacks>
    ```

+5. Optional: If you want to enable Authentication, please head over to Enabling Authentication in this README.

 6. Optional, export the following environment variable if you wish to build your containers from source using the submodules.